Equity, Diversity, and Inclusion

 Community

-Through community engagement, we are committed to contributing to and creating a more equitable and inclusive design culture within the communities we serve, and the design profession itself.
-We are dedicated to collaboration with our community partners, neighbors and professional colleagues to create the best solutions possible for a more equitable, diverse, inclusive and just society in all facets.
+Through community engagement, we are committed to creating and contributing to a more equitable and inclusive design culture within the communities we serve and the design profession itself.
+Collaborating with our community partners, neighbors, and professional colleagues, we work to create the best solutions possible for a more equitable, diverse, inclusive, and just society in all facets.

 Othello Square stakeholder visioning meeting